AnikKazi-dev/PickFolder-Video-Player-Android-/README.md

-# PickFolder Player 🎥
+# PickFolder Player

 A privacy-focused Flutter video player app for Android with **specific folder selection** - the most secure way to manage your video library!

-## 🔒 Why PickFolder Player?
+## Why PickFolder Player?

 **Most video players force you to grant access to ALL your files and folders!**

 Unlike traditional video players that require complete storage access (potentially exposing all your private files), **PickFolder Player** uses Android's Storage Access Framework (SAF) to let you:

-✅ **Select ONLY specific folders** you want to play videos from
+- **Select ONLY specific folders** you want to play videos from
-✅ **Keep your privacy intact** - No access to your documents, photos, or other folders
+- **Keep your privacy intact** - No access to your documents, photos, or other folders
-✅ **Better security** - The app can only see what you explicitly allow
+- **Better security** - The app can only see what you explicitly allow
-✅ **No broad storage permissions** - Works with Android's modern scoped storage
+- **No broad storage permissions** - Works with Android's modern scoped storage

 **This is the ONLY video player that prioritizes your privacy by requesting access to specific folders only!**

 ---

-## ✨ Features
+## Features

-- 📁 **Secure Folder Selection**: Select specific folders using Android's built-in folder picker
+- **Secure Folder Selection**: Select specific folders using Android's built-in folder picker
-- 🔀 **Shuffle Mode**: Randomize video playback order with one tap
+- **Shuffle Mode**: Randomize video playback order with one tap
-- ▶️ **Autoplay**: Automatically play the next video in the queue
+- **Autoplay**: Automatically play the next video in the queue
-- 🎥 **Full-Featured Player**: Professional video player with:
+- **Full-Featured Player**: Professional video player with:
   - Play/Pause controls
   - Seek bar with scrubbing
   - Previous/Next video navigation
   - Time display
   - Tap to show/hide controls
-- 💾 **Persistent Settings**: Remembers your folder selection, shuffle, and autoplay preferences
+- **Persistent Settings**: Remembers your folder selection, shuffle, and autoplay preferences
-- 🎨 **Modern UI**: Clean, Material Design 3 interface
+- **Modern UI**: Clean, Material Design 3 interface
-- 🌙 **Dark Theme**: Easy on the eyes
+- **Dark Theme**: Easy on the eyes

 ---

-## 📸 Screenshots
+## Screenshots

 <p align="center">
   <img src="Screenshots/Screenshot_20251215_113152.jpg" alt="App Home Screen" width="250"/>
   <img src="Screenshots/Screenshot_20251215_113215.jpg" alt="Video Player" width="250"/>
 </p>

-*Privacy-focused video player with folder selection and playback controls*
+_Privacy-focused video player with folder selection and playback controls_

 ---

-## 🚀 Getting Started
+## Getting Started

 ### For Users